mcast/mcast.github.io/_posts/2015-07-15-rust-traits-generics.md

 mcast:

-> the earlier one, where I was getting (apparent) tautologies <https://github.com/mcast/markdown-chapterise/commit/5b48c728>
+> the earlier one, where I was getting (apparent) tautologies <https://github.com/mcast/markdown-chapterise/commit/5b48c728> [^fixed]

+[^fixed]: Smallest change I found to make it compile, plus the compiler output before and after, are on <https://github.com/mcast/markdown-chapterise/commit/ca95e77d>.

 bluss: